BiagiarelliAdriano/GameBits/README.md

 On certain very small mobile devices (screen width smaller than ~320px), the CSS may break slightly on the right side of the screen.
 This is purely a visual issue and does not affect functionality.

+There is also a small bug where the Profile picture of a user in the Navigation bar doesn't update immediately upon editing the user Profile picture, but refreshing the page updates the Profile picture correctly.

 ![Broken Mobile View](https://i.ibb.co/KjwyjVGj/mobileviewbugged.png)

 # Deployment